 Calabash Luxury Boutique Hotel offers a little bit of everything in subtle style, tucked away on Grenada’s south coast overlooking Lance aux Épines Beach, just a few moments from Grand Anse.

-Somehow, despite its modest size compared with larger Caribbean resorts, the Calabash Hotel manages to squeeze an awful lot into its oceanfront setting, clutch of buildings and well-tendered grounds.
-The first thing to note however, is a notably welcoming atmosphere which greets you from the moment you arrive, thanks to the Garbutt Family who own and run the property.
+This beautiful hotel is spread across eight acres of well tendered grounds overlooking the ocean.
+The first thing to note is a notably welcoming atmosphere which greets you from the moment you arrive, thanks to the Garbutt Family who own and run the property.
 As long-established residents themselves, you’ll struggle to find more committed hosts, both to the service standards offered to guests and support shown for local growers, fishermen and farmers, all of which play their part on the hotel’s delectable restaurant and bar menus.

 Then, as a firm Relais & Chateaux favourite, the comfort levels are supreme too.
 Each suite is bedecked in white drapes, fun throw cushions and occasional art deco splashes which really work.
 Ample lounge areas and a nicely furnished balcony will always come as standard, though you don’t have to move too far up the suite category list before you find yourself with a private plunge pool and outdoor bathtub, a lovely touch.
 No matter which you choose, every one of these cosy hideaways feels like just that; an oasis of cool amidst the lush green of the Calabash gardens and deep blue sea beyond.